 Course Name :English

-- To be the most interactive, student-driven centre for excellence and to nurture the students to meet the Global milieu.
+- To inculcate Communication and English Language skills by student-driven strategies to attain excellence and to nurture the students to meet the Global milieu.

-- To instill effective Communicative Skills by Innovative courses, MOOCs and Lab modules focusing on LSRW Skills.
+- To instil effective Communicative Skills by Innovative courses, MOOCs and Lab modules focusing on LSRW Skills.

 Program Outcomes (PO's) - Engineering Graduates will be able to: